ashfurrow/blog/source/blog/2016-08-21-building-compassionate-software.html.markdown

 Psychological safety can be a differentiator at your workplace.
 It's hard to retain good developers, and it's harder to find them in the first place.
 Working in a safe environment, where everyone feels like they can ask questions and where everyone is able to do their best work, well that sounds awesome, doesn't it?
 Implement these suggestions so that your workplace stands out to prospective developers.

-This can be a workplace differentiator, likely more attractive than free snacks or a foosball table to prospective and current colleagues.
+This can be a workplace differentiator, likely more attractive than free snacks or a foosball table to prospective colleagues.
+Show your potential hires how you structure meetings, give them examples where you made a mistake but learned something, tell them a story about how someone asked a question and it had a big impact.

 ---